microsoft/vscode-docs/docs/getstarted/themes.md

 ![Advanced Token Color Customization](images/themes/token_color_customization_advanced.png)

->**Note**: Directly configuring TextMate rules is an advanced skill as you need to understand on how TextMate grammars work:
+>**Note**: Directly configuring TextMate rules is an advanced skill as you need to understand on how TextMate grammars work.
+Go [here](/docs/extensions/themes-snippets-colorizers.md#textmate-theme-rules) for more information
->- Read here about the [scopes](https://www.sublimetext.com/docs/3/scope_naming.html) that TextMate grammars generate.
->- Use the **Developer Tools: Inspect TM Scopes** command from the **Command Palette** (`kb(workbench.action.showCommands)`) to inspect the scopes of a token and the matching theme rule.
->- Read here about the operators that [scope selectors](https://manual.macromates.com/en/scope_selectors) support

 ## Using existing TextMate Themes